checklist/checklist-support/docs/checklists/table-view.md

 ![](/assets/images/checklists/checklist-table-view-task-edit.png)

 ## Task Notes
-To further elborate on a task, you can add to it Notes.
+To further elaborate on a task, you can add to it Notes.
 To set new notes, click on the empty "Notes".
 To edit existing notes, click on them.

 ![](/assets/images/checklists/checklist-table-view-task-notes.png)